bluuuzs/veltrix-dma/README.md

 ### Notes:

 The webmenu HTML file hasn't been added to the cheat's directory, i made the webmenu to support a different code and uzi has to make it support his. we're prioritizing other features rather than the webmenu.
+You can preview what it will look like at https://fapperdma.com/preview, this is mainly what it will look like but will have alot more features as i made this webmenu for a fortnite dma with less features

 We have swapped over to a different source, this source features most of what the old source had with more such as: Prediction, Head ESP, Loot ESP (In development), and more.